nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage/nuxeo-coldstorage-installation.md

 ```
  <property name="coldStorage">true</property>
 ```
 This property enforces a transactional behavior of the blob provider.
-It allows to rollback the change of the storage class in case an error occurred during the transaction in which documents were sent to Cold Storage.
+It allows to rollback the change of the storage class in case an error occurred during the transaction in which documents were sent to cold storage.

-**There are some other optional configurations:**
+**There are some other optional configuration options:**

-To be able to send a document to Cold Storage, the addon requires by default that a preview is available that it can be used as a placeholder when browsing the document.
+To be able to send a document to cold storage, the addon requires by default that a preview is available that it can be used as a placeholder when browsing the document.
 This requirement can be disabled with the following configuration:

 ```
 nuxeo.coldstorage.thumbnailPreviewRequired=false